Priya730/CoronaVirus-Voice-Assistant/README.md

 ## 👩‍💻 How is it made?

 * For this project I used ParseHub for web-scraping.
+* The website for collecting the data is [worldometers](https://www.worldometers.info/coronavirus/)
 * Python Speech Recognition
 * Python text to speech